nhuongmh/nhuongmh.cv/data.typ

     ]
   )
   - Platform Validation Tools is an application to do various type of testing on server boards that using Ampere chip, it has desktop GUI and Web interface
-  - I reponsible for developing testing framework, running flow, web backend and various other features.
+  - I reponsible for developing testing framework, running flow, web backend and various other features
   - Tech: Java Spring Boot, Java Swing, VueJS, Linux, Hardware, JavaScript, Websocket, Bash/Powershell script, Python

   #datedsubsection(